AmasaDelano/dungeon-land/markdown/09_Fronts.md

 ## Description and Cast

 Write up something short to remind you just what this danger is about, something to describe it in a nutshell.
 Don’t worry about where it’s going or what could happen—grim portents and the impending doom will handle that for you; you’ll get to those in a bit.
-If there are multiple people involved in the danger \(an orc warlord and his clansmen, a hateful god and his servants\) go ahead and give them names and a detail or two now.
+If there are multiple people involved in the danger (an orc warlord and his clansmen, a hateful god and his servants) go ahead and give them names and a detail or two now.
 Leave yourself some space as you’ll be adding to this section as you play.

 ## Custom Moves

 Sometimes a danger will suggest a move that isn’t covered by any existing ones.
 You can write custom moves to fill the gaps or to add the right effects for the danger.
 They can be player moves or GM moves, as you see fit.
 Of course, if you’re writing a player move, keep your hands off the dice and mind the basic structure of a move.
 A 10+ is a complete success, while a 7–9 is a partial success.
-On a miss, maybe the custom move does something specific, or maybe not—maybe you just get to make a move or work towards fulfilling a grim portent.
+On a 6-, maybe the custom move does something specific, or maybe not—maybe you just get to make a move or work towards fulfilling a grim portent.
 The formatting of these moves varies from move to move.

 > For the Opening of the White Gate, I just know some fool PC is going to end up in the light that spills from the gate, so I’m writing a move to show what might occur.
 >
-> When you **stand in the presence of the Light From Beyond**, roll+WIS: ✴On a 10+ you are judged worthy, the Argent Seraphim will grant you a vision or boon. ✴On a 7-9 you are under suspicion and see a vision of what dark fate might befall you if you do not correct your ways. ✴On a miss, thou art weighed in the balance and art found wanting.
+> When you **stand in the presence of the Light From Beyond**, roll+WIS: ✴On a 10+ you are judged worthy, the Argent Seraphim will grant you a vision or boon. ✴On a 7-9 you are under suspicion and see a vision of what dark fate might befall you if you do not correct your ways. ✴On a 6-, thou art weighed in the balance and art found wanting.

 ## Grim Portents